irfantopal/zocaretracker/README.md

 The corona patients in quarantine aren't monitored and a sudden death will be found after long time as it would look normal if they wouldn't go outside for a long time bacuse they're in the quarantine.

-That' why i created a device which can
+That's why i created a device which can
 * monitor the patients pulse
 * watch if the patient falls
 * call emergency if the patients feels bad

-These project was made for the application process of the Kulturakademi by me.
+This project was made for the application process of the Kulturakademie by me.

 ### Built With